isabellafeliciano1/SnakeGame/ReadMe.md

 🛍️ Custom Shop: Spend coins to unlock skins, power-ups, and maps to personalize your snake.

 🏆 Leaderboards: Compete for the top spot with weekly and all-time rankings.

+Said to be discontinued by students however possible to reinstate.